Vasif Talibov: Early life and career

 Talibov graduated from the faculty of history at Nakhchivan State Pedagogical University (now Nakhchivan State University) in 1981 and the faculty of law at Baku State University in 1998.
 In addition to his native Azerbaijani, Talibov speaks Russian, Turkish, and some English.

 Talibov's career began in 1981, with him working as a teacher in the village of Damirchi, in the Sharur District.
-Starting 1982, he worked as the instructor on personnel and then as the head of the special department in the knitted-goods factory of Nakhchivan.
+Starting 1982, he worked as the instructor of personnel and then as the head of the special department in the knitted-goods factory of Nakhchivan.

 Career

 Talibov rose to power due to his marriage to Sevil Sultanova, who was related to President of Azerbaijan Heydar Aliyev.
-Aliyev made Talibov his head assistant in 1990, amid the dissolution of the Soviet Union, and Aliyev became president of the newly-independent Azerbaijan in 1993.
+Aliyev made Talibov his head assistant in 1990, amid the dissolution of the Soviet Union, and Aliyev became president of the newly independent Azerbaijan in 1993.
 From September 1991 to April 1994, Talibov was chief assistant of the Chairman of the Supreme Assembly of Nakhchivan.

-From April 1994 to December 1995 he was the first deputy of the Prime Minister of the Nakhchivan Autonomous Republic on foreign economic relations.
+From April 1994 to December 1995, he was the first deputy of the prime minister of the Nakhchivan Autonomous Republic on foreign economic relations.
 He supported Aliyev after his return from Moscow to Nakhchivan to seize power and participated in the establishment of the New Azerbaijan Party.
-He became a member of the Political Council and Presidium of the NAP, as well as head of the Nakhchivan organisation of the NAP since 8 April 1995.
+He became a member of the Political Council and Presidium of the NAP, as well as head of the Nakhchivan organization of the NAP since 8 April 1995.

-Talibov has been continually elected as deputy of the Supreme Assembly of Nakhchivan since 1995, and has also been elected as Chairman of the Supreme Assembly following each election to the Supreme Assembly of Nakhchivan.
+Talibov has been continually elected as deputy of the Supreme Assembly of Nakhchivan since 1995 and has also been elected as chairman of the Supreme Assembly following each election to the Supreme Assembly of Nakhchivan.

+On 21 December 2022, Talibov resigned from his position, officially because of health issues; the Supreme Assembly swifltly accepted his resignation and appointed Azer Zeynalov as acting chairman in his place.
+Eurasianet reported rumorts that the resignation was part of an attempt by Azerbaijani President Ilham Aliyev to increase its control on the region.

 Personal life

-Talibov is married to Sevil Sultanova.
+Talibov is married to Sevil Sultanova who was related to Heydar Aliyev.
 They have two sons, Rza Talibov and Seymur Talibov, and a daughter, Baharkhanim Talibova.
+Rza is a senior immigration official in Baku, but owns real estate valued in millions of dollars.
+Rza and Seymur monopolized businesses in Nakchivan.

 While Vasif Talibov's official salary is $26,000 per year, the 2022 Suisse secrets leaks revealed that the Talibov family has enriched itself from questionable sources and maintained an elaborate secretive offshore network of wealth.
 Talibov's children have acquired properties worth an estimated $63 million.